helauren42/Desktop_background_slideshow/README.md

   stop the slideshow, will stop all instances of the application if multiple are running</br></br>
   -refresh, --refresh</br>
   updates the images for the slideshow when the images directory has been modified</br>
+  --uninstall</br>
+  uninstals the background slideshow application and all the application's components</br>

 ### Usage explanation